jwGitHub9860/CRM_Backend/README.md

 RoboTamer, and Ekkehard.Horner.
 “Golang Map Prints out of Order.” _Stack Overflow_, 24 Aug.
 2012, stackoverflow.com/questions/12108215/golang-map-prints-out-of-order.
 Accessed 6 Nov.
 2025.

 Sanjeev.
 “Custom Golang HTTP Router.” _Medium_, Medium, 13 June 2021, sanjeevsiva.medium.com/custom-golang-http-router-970a309531d7.
 Accessed 28 Oct.
 2025.

+Sarraf, Anchal, and T. Claverie.
+“How to Delete an Element from a Slice in Golang.”
+Edited by Carson and Community, _Stack Overflow_, 19 May 2016, stackoverflow.com/questions/37334119/how-to-delete-an-element-from-a-slice-in-golang.
+Accessed 8 Nov.
+2025.

 serpent7655, and uhhd.
 “R/Golang on Reddit: Anyone Knows How Can Go Sort Struct by Multiple Fields?” _Reddit_, 2024, www.reddit.com/r/golang/comments/1fnyydy/anyone_knows_how_can_go_sort_struct_by_multiple/.
 Accessed 7 Nov.
 2025.